Wilhelman/Input-Combos/docs/readme.md

   * Is this combo input equal to event_chain ?
   * Is this combo input valid for a time limit ?
   * Is the combo completed ?

 If all the answers are yes, the combo has been performed correctly.
 Obviously you have to control the denials!

 * Iterate between all the combos in the list
 * In case the combo is completed, call the function _"App->entities->GetPlayer()->OnComboCompleted()"_ and pass the combo type.
 To verify that it works, do one of the two combos.The controls are in the readme.

 ### Solution

 If the comparison has been made correctly, the combo movement will be executed.
-But wait a second... something is wrong.

 ![Example4](images/solvedTODO4.gif)

+But wait a second, something is wrong...

 ## TODO 5